Characters: A Certain Magical Index Protagonists

 - Kid Hero: Starts the series at 17.

-- The Kirk: Between Accelerator's Spock and Shiage's and Misaka's McCoy
+- The McCoy: Between Accelerator's Spock and Shiage's and Misaka's Kirk

 - Knight in Sour Armor: Eventually becomes this after the events of New Testament 4, having been used in the plans of several people.
 Thor knocks it out of him.